matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-5. The time to mine the transaction will depend on the usage of Layer 1 (L1).
+5. This is an L1 transaction (as you deposit funds from L1 to L2), and therefore the time for it to appear in a block depends on the fee that you set.
+Your funds will appear on L2 only after your transaction is processed on L1.
 If you have any difficulties, please check [Etherscan](https://etherscan.io/) to monitor the transaction.
 </br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/D6.png" width="500">